 When I separate my emotions from bipolar emotions, and I’ve concluded that what I’m dealing with is my genuine emotion, separate from bipolar disorder, I consider taking action.
 For example, if I’m angry because a person lied to me, then it’s time to confront that person and tell them how I feel.
 If what I’m feeling is happiness, maybe my action is just to enjoy it.

 If, on the other hand, I’ve separated my bipolar emotions from my emotions and determined that my emotions are likely related to the bipolar disorder more than me, then I still will likely take action.
 For example, if I’m angry because of a situation in my environment, but my anger is entirely out of proportion with what’s going on, I’m going to need to calm myself.
 I might need to take a walk, practice yoga, or even call a therapist.
-Any of these things or okay as long as you don’t take this emotion out on other people.
+Any of these things are okay as long as you don’t take this emotion out on other people.
 Remember, bipolar-driven emotions (or emotional intensity) are not their fault.

 I Need to Separate My Emotions from My Bipolar Emotions